 I’ve had many unique real estate investment opportunities over the years present themselves.
 Being in the mortgage industry has allowed me to make educated decisions on real estate investing.
 I recommend anyone purchasing an investment property to do research and make sure that being a landlord is right for them.
 Owning an investment property is not for everyone.
 Dealing with tenants, property maintenance and market fluctuations can be stressful at times.

 Don’t wait to buy real estate, buy real estate and wait. ~T. Harv Eker

 Real estate is an excellent investment for many reasons.
 An investment property can provide you with cash flow, capital growth and create a nest egg for retirement.
 When you buy a rental property, your tenant is the one paying the mortgage down each month.
 It’s essentially a savings account that grows automatically without you depositing money each month.

 Rental properties are getting harder to finance each year.
 Banks are continually coming up with stricter rules to ensure you are financially prepared to cover your new mortgage payment.
 As well as unexpected costs associated with your rental property.

-The first step to purchasing an investment property is to come up with a down payment of 20 percent, or higher in some cases.
+The first step to purchasing an investment property is to come up with a down payment of 20 percent or higher, in some cases.
 The down payment can come from equity in a home or savings.
 The reason you need such a large down payment is to avoid default insurance coverage (if you put less than a 20 percent down payment on a property in Canada, it is mandatory to have default insurance coverage.)
-Default insurance companies (such as CMHC and Genworth) do not insure rental properties.
-They are in the business of helping people purchase their first or second home.
+Default insurance companies (such as CMHC and Sagen) do not insure rental properties.
+They are in the business of helping people purchase their first or second homes.

 Once pre-approved to purchase an investment property, you can start shopping for a house with a real estate agent.